-When I got into tea one of the first stories that really grabbed my imagination was that of Shennong.
+When I got into tea one of the first stories that grabbed my imagination was that of Shennong.
 Who doesn’t love the idea of a mythical horned emperor accidentally discovering the beverage that changed the world?
 Some versions say that a Camellia Sinensis leaf fell into his mouth while others say that it fell into some boiling water.
-This event occurred at the oddly specific time period of 2437 B.C.
-It is fairly unlikely that a single raw leaf would add much taste, let alone cure the 70+ poisons that he supposedly ingested.
-Nevertheless, the fable does lead one to wonder, how long people have been drinking tea?
+Others say that it cured him when he accidentally ingested a poisonous herb.
+This event is purported to have occurred at the oddly specific time of 2437 B.C.
+It is fairly unlikely that a single raw leaf would add much taste to a pot of water, let alone cure the 70+ poisons that he supposedly ingested.

-What about archeological evidence?
-Tea leaves have been found inside of the mausoleum of a Han Dynasty emperor.
+What do archeologists say about how long people have been drinking tea?
+Tea leaves have been found inside the mausoleum of a Han Dynasty emperor.
 This potentially proves that tea was being consumed as early as 140 B.C.
 Although they were barely recognizable due to decomposition scientists were able to detect the presence of theanine, a substance only found in tea.
 Another excavation found Camellia Sinensis roots in a neolithic settlement on China’s eastern coast.
 The plant material was carbon dated to an even earlier period of 3526- 3366 B.C.
-That would actually pre-date Shennong’s infamous discovery.
+That would pre-date Shennong’s infamous discovery.

-It’s important to keep in mind that ancient people may not have been preparing tea in the same fashion as we do today.
+It’s important to remember that ancient people may not have been preparing tea in the same fashion as we do today.
 It was used for medicinal purposes or as part of a soup-like preparation with spices.
+The preparation was very strong and bitter in comparison to how tea is infused as the beverage we all know and love.
 During the Song Dynasty, tea leaves were ground into a powder and whisked, not unlike the way matcha is prepared in Japan today.
-Wine and beer both predate tea by several thousand years but it’s still pretty old as far as beverages go.
+Wine and beer predate tea by several thousand years but it’s still pretty old as far as beverages go.